drowrin/orpheus/content/posts/final-fantasy-retrospective/final-fantasy-i-iii.md

 of creating this list, though I will be playing remasters/rereleases of pretty much all of them.

+> **UPDATE**: I decided to include a few more spinoffs, Crisis Core and Type 0,
+> bringing this list to 23 (XXIII) games

 Know of any other games I should include?
 Let me know!

-I've already played XV and XVI, and I don't intend to replay them as part of this blog series---but I may change my mind.
+~~I've already played XV and XVI, and I don't intend to replay them as part of this blog series---but I may change my mind.~~

+> **UPDATE**: I've decided I _will_ be replaying both XV and XVI to get a
+> complete look at the series again.
+My taste in games might have changed since
+> I played XV.
+I'll probably be able to play XVI on PC by then, too.

 I've actually played a few more than that!
 At the time of writing this post, I've completed the NES/Famicom generation of Final Fantasy games: I, II, and